If your phone shows the following error message you will have to enable the SIM access function in the Qualcomm baseband.

 Easy Solution: Enable rSAP With The Installer App

-Run the installer app from here and touch the "Allow rSAP Access" button.
+Run the latest installer app from Google Play and follow the instructions.

 Sadly this doesn't work on all phones, so you will have to use the more complicated QPST way.

 Some phones don't support the diag port from within Android.
 Then you may try the more complicated procedure using QPST.